Skip to content

 • <point_file.yaml>: Path to a YAML file describing the point/entity and the experiments to run.
 This file should conform to the ado point definition schema.

-• --remote <ENDPOINT>: (Optional) If provided, the experiment will be executed via an ado REST API endpoint.
+• --remote <ENDPOINT>: (Optional) If provided, the experiment will be executed through an ado REST API endpoint.
 If omitted, execution is local.

 • --timeout <SECONDS>: (Optional) Timeout for remote execution (default: 300 seconds).

 • --no-validate: (Optional) Skip entity validation before execution.
-Useful if the experiment is not installed locally but is available remotely.
+This is useful if the experiment is not installed locally but is available remotely.

 Example

 An example point.yaml is given below.
-It defines running the nevergrad_opt_3d_test_func from the custom_experiments actuator on the point x0=1, x1=3, x2=-1 (see optimizations with ado for more about this custom experiment).
+It defines the execution of the nevergrad_opt_3d_test_func from the custom_experiments actuator on the point x0=1, x1=3, x2=-1 (see optimizations with ado for more about this custom experiment).

 The entity section contains a set of property/value pairs defining the point to run the experiment on.
 The experiments section is a list of experiment references detailing the experiment to run.